Fiscal Responsibility Policy

 The University's policy addressing impropriety in expenditure of University funds related to the above-quoted guidance is as follows.
 This Fiscal Responsibility Policy is not intended to restrict University expenditures approved by budget or contract, but only to address those types of expenditures referenced in the quoted state regulations.

 The responsibility for implementing this policy lies with University managers, and in particular those approving expenditures.
-Financial Services and Internal Audit may review expenditures, but this should not be construed as limiting the responsibility of the University official authorizing the expenditure.
+Financial Services and Internal Audit and Compliance may review expenditures, but this should not be construed as limiting the responsibility of the University official authorizing the expenditure.

 Procurement of and/or payments for goods or services which are not apparently or cannot be substantially justified as directly related to the transaction of University business and in the best interests of the University will be disallowed.